NickSavage/Zettelgarden/README.md

 Zettelgarden is an opinionated implementation of the zettelkasten technique, designed to facilitate a structured and interconnected database of information.
 It specializes in handling small, atomic notes that encapsulate discrete pieces of information - akin to index cards in a traditional setup.
 The core philosophy of Zettelgarden is that the true value emerges from linking these cards together.

 There are two main benefits to keeping notes small: one, it enables you to curate information yourself.
 The point is not to dump articles in, but to read **and write** atomic thoughts that matter to the user.
 Then, using embeddings and retrival-augmented generation (RAG), information in Zettelgarden comes **pre-chunked**.
 This gives good results out of the box, and links you add only make it better.

+## Capturing Information

+Zettelgarden makes it easy to capture information.
+Aside from the main app, there are many ways to get data in, such as:

+- iOS app: share content to create tasks or cards
+- Apple Watch app (coming soon)
+- Browser extensions and bookmarklets (coming soon)

 ## Architecture